cdaringe/counsel/packages/counsel/README.md

 wow! not so boring after all now, is it?  when `@team/rules` is injected, it can update your package with all sorts of behavior!

-above, we saw an update to your `package.json`, but it is not limited to that. make rules to do anything to your repo on `install`, on some git `hook` event, or any `npm` event!
+above, we saw an update to your `package.json`, but it is not limited to that. make rules to do anything to your project on `install`, on some git `hook` event, or any `npm` event!

 counsel has two primary actions: